Read summarized version with

 What are the benefits of a software defined vehicle from this perspective?

-The concept of a software defined vehicle benefits both drivers and manufacturers.
-Here are a few examples.
+The software defined vehicle benefits are felt across both the driver and manufacturer experience.
+Here are the key advantages:

 So, is this about a different architectural design?

 Yes, it is.
-Software defined vehicle architecture is based on the principle that most vehicle functions are controlled by software.
-Everything operates through a central computing unit, from sensor data processing to multimedia systems, instead of distributing tasks among many ECUs.
+Software defined vehicle architecture is built on the principle that most vehicle functions are controlled by software running on centralized computing units, rather than distributing tasks across dozens of individual electronic control units (ECUs).

 What are the component requirements for SDV?

-A software defined vehicle features a few essential components: powerful processors, sensors for accurate data collection, modular software, and robust cybersecurity systems.
-It is essential for SDV that all these components work together in a unified system.
+A software defined vehicle needs several essential components: powerful processors, high-precision sensors for data collection, modular and updateable software stacks, and robust cybersecurity systems.
+The defining requirement is that all of these must operate as a unified, integrated system rather than isolated modules.

 How is the architecture of a software defined vehicle beneficial for manufacturers and drivers?